hekonsek/smolok/docs/documentation.md

 ### Common use cases

 This section briefly describes common use cases of Smolok platform.
+This is perfact reading if you are interested in high level overview of Smolok capabilities without digging into configuration options and details.

 #### Install command line tool